Chart Color Schemes

 Barham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects include Victoria to NSW Interconnector West (VNI West), South West Renewable Energy Zone, EnergyConnect, and Regional Housing Fund (Victoria).
+AreaSearch has identified one major project expected to influence this region: Victoria to NSW Interconnector West (VNI West).
+Key projects also include South West Renewable Energy Zone, EnergyConnect, and Regional Housing Fund (Victoria), with the following providing more detail on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.